-If you don’t give us an income estimate
+If you don’t give us a family income estimate

-- your or your partner’s actual income information from the ATO
+- your or your partner’s actual income information from the Australian Taxation Office

-- the latest income estimate you’ve given us.
+- the latest family income estimate you’ve given us.

 We may also increase your estimate in line with changes to the Australian Average Weekly Earnings.
 Read more about Australian Average Weekly Earnings on the Australian Bureau of Statistics website.